Hearst-DD/spackler/README.md

 spackler
 ========

 Spackler enables graceful application termination.
 It allows running tasks to complete while preventing new tasks from starting.
-Spackler accomplishes this by managing goroutines and canceling scheduled tasks.
+Spackler accomplishes this by managing goroutines and exiting timer loops.
 This can be of value, for example, in preserving data integrity.

 Other features:
 * Stop signal available for custom use such as exiting loops